redss/SimpleValueObjects/readme.md

 #### `AutoValueObject`

 In most cases, a Value Object consists of a few fields.
-Obviously, we consider such objects equal, when their field values are also equal.
+Obviously, we consider such objects equal, when their fields' values are also equal.

 `AutoValueObject` will automatically implement equality and hash code generation using reflection.